Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 *Image Plugs*

 The Image plugs represented like inputs or outputs have a file knob where the user can define the path where the image have to be saved.
-For input images, they will be saved temporally.
-For output images they will be saved, but override if the workflow is executed again.
+Input images will be saved as temporary files for them to be loaded in Python.
+Output images will be saved to the designated path, however successive executions will overwrite them on disk if the path is not changed.

 ### Node Config